Surviving the Crash after your Crush

 from a sense of empowerment he may have derived from adopting the

-role of surrogate mate for Mother, replicating his dad's behaviors
+role of surrogate mate for Mother, replicating his dad's antics

-minimizes pain from the missing paternal bond, while punishing/shaming
+pain from the missing paternal bond.
+Stealing another man's woman

-other men, as he might have relished doing to his father, as an
+enables him to punish/shame other men, as he might have relished

-abandoned little boy.
-This pattern compulsively repeats, as he is
+doing to his dad, as an abandoned little boy.
+This pattern compulsively

 has love/hate relationships with females due to childhood deficits